python/cpython/Doc/library/math.rst

    :exc:`OverflowError` isn't defined, and in cases where ``math.log(0)`` raises :exc:`OverflowError`, ``math.log(0L)`` may raise :exc:`ValueError` instead.

-   All functions return a quite *NaN* if at least one of the args is *NaN*.
+   All functions return a quiet *NaN* if at least one of the args is *NaN*.
    Signaling *NaN*s raise an exception.
 The exception type still depends on the platform and libm implementation.
 It's usually :exc:`ValueError` for *EDOM* and :exc:`OverflowError` for errno *ERANGE*.